francescogaffi/francescogaffi.github.io/_pages/publications.md

 Conference proceedings

-Gaffi, F., Lijoi, A., Pr\"unster, I. (2022).
+* Gaffi, F., Lijoi, A., Prünster, I. (2022).
 Specification of the base measure of nonparametric priors via random means. *Methodological and Computational Contributions on Bayesian Statistics, Springer Proceedings in Mathematics and Statistics*.
 In press.

 Editorial work